smartcontractresearchforum/docs/en/hiring_community_lead.md

 ## Role Summary

 SCRF is seeking highly motivated individuals who are curious about blockchain technologies and find satisfaction in growing engaged communities.
-The main focus of the role is to help with community management and create social media.
+The main focus of the role is to help with community management.

 ## Responsibilities